HitokiriDeepWeb/unidb/README.md

 ### Notes

+The first setup will throw error and warning when utility will try to truncate non-existing tables.
+Ignore these messages.

 It is recommended to use `-j` with number of CPU cores.
 The `-i` (`--trgm`) flag improves sequence search performance but increases database creation time tremendously and doubles the database size.
 When using `-y`, all confirmations are accepted automatically.
 If no source files provided - they will be downloaded automatically.